28B.118.005 << 28B.118.010 >> 28B.118.020

 (c) For students attending private vocational schools in Washington, the award amount shall be the representative average of awards granted to students in public community and technical colleges in Washington or the representative average of awards granted to students in public community and technical colleges in Washington in the 2014-15 academic year, whichever is greater.

 (6) Eligible students must enroll no later than the fall term, as defined by the institution of higher education, one academic year following high school graduation.
-Eligible students may receive no more than four full-time years' worth of scholarship awards within a five-year period.
+College bound scholarship eligibility may not extend beyond six years or 150 percent of the published length of the program in which the student is enrolled or the credit or clock-hour equivalent.

 (7) Institutions of higher education shall award the student all need-based and merit-based financial aid for which the student would otherwise qualify.
 The Washington college bound scholarship is intended to replace unmet need, loans, and, at the student's option, work-study award before any other grants or scholarships are reduced.